ItsZyad/KingdomsMC/standards.md

     ##
     ## >>> [Void]

-    - <...>
+    ...
 ```

 All definitions' type contracts must be established below the docstring description.
-Since Denizen is dynamically typed there are a number of type conventions we will utilize that do not have an analogue in Denizen.
+Since Denizen is dynamically typed, there are a number of type conventions we will utilize that do not have an analogue in Denizen.
 For example, Element tags can hold an array of types that are often separate in regular programming languages like integers, floats, booleans, or strings.
 For that reason, when documenting an ElementTag you must also provide the exact type expected within angle-brackets.

 Under all definition type contracts must be an additional type contract for the return value.
-If the task/procedure has no return value then simply indicate that using: `>>> [Void]`.
+If the task has no return value then simply indicate that using: `>>> [Void]`.
+However all procedure scripts must have a return value.

 Formatting conventions for all type contracts are listed below: